IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> config preset overview
 ```

-- Execute a command on the shares application using default parameters
+- Execute a command on the shares application using default options

 ```bash
 <%=cmd%> shares repo browse /